Roblox/creator-docs/content/en-us/input/mobile.md

 ### Automatic Jumping

-When `StarterPlayer.AutoJumpEnabled` is enabled, the user's character automatically jumps across gaps when approaching the edge of a platform. `StarterPlayer.AutoJumpEnabled` is enabled by default for mobile devices.
+When `Class.StarterPlayer.AutoJumpEnabled` is enabled, the user's character automatically jumps across gaps when approaching the edge of a platform. `Class.StarterPlayer.AutoJumpEnabled` is enabled by default for mobile devices.

-Disable `StarterPlayer.AutoJumpEnabled` to disable this feature and force users to jump only using their key bindings.
+Disable `Class.StarterPlayer.AutoJumpEnabled` to disable this feature and force users to jump only using their key bindings.

 ## Adding Mobile Buttons